 You should have an interest in a broad range of Geographical issues.
 Skills in analysis of graphs, maps, and statistics will be useful but will be developed throughout the course.
 Knowledge of data collection and how to conduct research will also be useful.
-How is the course assessed?

 The course is assessed through two written papers: Paper 1 (Physical Geography): a 1 hour 10 minute paper worth 40% of the IGCSE.

 Paper 2 (Human Geography): a 1 hour 45 minute paper worth 60% of the IGCSE.

 The questions are a mixture of multiple-choice, short-answer, data-response and open-ended questions.

-Reading Edexcel IGCSE Geography By M. Witherick, S. Milner Published by Pearson, ISBN 978-0435016951
+Edexcel IGCSE Geography By M. Witherick, S. Milner Published by Pearson, ISBN 978-0435016951

+Exam Board and Specification Codes Pearson-Edexcel 4GE0